 St Agatha’s Crypt

 Sitting next to St Paul’s Catacombs is St Agatha’s Crypt.
-This site can only be visited through a guided tour that takes around 20 minutes and costs €5.00, however every time we visited it was either closed or a tour was in progress so we weren’t able to enter.
-No photographs are allowed inside either but from what I’ve seen online it’s a very unique attraction in Rabat to visit that’s completely different from other burial sites in the area.
+This site can only be visited through a guided tour that takes around 20 minutes and costs €5.00.
+However, every time we visited it was either closed or a tour was in progress so we weren’t able to enter.
+No photographs are allowed inside either but from what I’ve seen online it’s a very unique attraction and a must-see if you’re spending 2 days in Rabat.

 St Dominic’s Priory